OutSystems/docs-odc/src/eap/configuration-management/external-idps/intro.md

     </div>

-1. Click **Save configuration**.
-ODC tests the configuration and, on success, adds the provider to the list of available providers.
-If the test fails, a notification with the error displays.
+1. Click **Save**.
+ODC adds the provider to the list of available providers.
+If this fails, a notification with the error displays.

 ## Assign an external IdP